chunguyenduc/git_commit_etl/README.md

    The `Transformer` loads the commit data from the files and converts it into a channel of commit model instances (`Commit`) for downstream processing

 5. **Data Loading:**
-   A connection to PostgreSQL is established.
+   The `Loader` uses the established PostgresQL connection to create `CommitStore`.
 Existing records for the current pipeline run date are deleted, and the new commit data is batch-inserted into the target table.

 6. **Post-Load Validation:**
    The pipeline verifies that the number of rows loaded into PostgreSQL matches the expected count from the file storage.
 If there is a mismatch, an error is logged and raised.